Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Which CRM do most real estate agents use?

 Follow Up Boss and Wise Agent are the most widely used dedicated real estate CRMs, with Wise Agent claiming the budget segment and Follow Up Boss dominating among teams.
 However, general-purpose CRMs like HubSpot and Zoho CRM have significant adoption among agents who prefer customizable platforms.
-Many brokerages provide CRM access through enterprise platforms like kvCORE (BoldTrail) or Salesforce-based solutions.
+Many brokerages provide CRM access through enterprise platforms like kvCORE (BoldTrail) for eXp agents, Command for Keller Williams agents, and proprietary systems at Compass.

 What CRM does Keller Williams use?

 Keller Williams provides its agents with Command, a proprietary CRM and business management platform built on their KW Labs technology.
 Command includes lead routing, contact management, marketing automation, and transaction tracking.
-It is available at no additional cost to KW agents, though some agents supplement it with external CRMs for additional features.
+It is available at no additional cost to KW agents, though some agents supplement it with external CRMs for features Command lacks (like deeper email automation or invoicing).

 Can I use a free CRM for real estate?